Menu

 Presidents Waves

 As always, we would love members that are interested in helping or getting to know the club better to join the Board of Directors.
+We would enjoy some new blood and the perspective of new members.

 Our schedule is filling up with new Local Dives and Social Events, please come out and join your fellow members.
 We all joined the club for these activities and the friends we have made through the years.